-If S&T can be said to be political, it is first of all due to the fact that researchers, engineers and companies, among others, introduce new beings (e.g., scientific facts, technical artefacts, respected experts) into society, thus modifying its composition, relationships, and mindset.
-The concern is here cosmopolitical (Stengers 2005): New entities - also called actants (Latour 2005) - are forged that may disrupt common life.
+S&T can be said to be political since researchers, engineers and companies, among others, introduce new beings (e.g., scientific facts, technical arte-facts, respected experts) into society, thus modifying its composition, relationships, and mindset.
+The concern is here cosmopolitical (Stengers 2005): New entities-also called actants (Latour 2005)-are forged that may disrupt common life.
 A canonical example is Pasteur's microbes that ended up supporting France's sovereignty, colonization, and wine exportation (Latour 1984).

 Though sciences (including human and social ones) and technologies are particularly good at modifying the cosmos, disruptions may also come from outside of them.
 Laws, rules, institutions or artistic productions also participate in changing dynamics, desires, and expectations.
-Science-fiction series "Star Trek" inspired, for example, the Trekker community whose members campaigned for space exploration within the NASA and guided some S&T developments (Seguin 2015; 2022).
-However, all in all, it seems fair to say that S&T, by their ability to make new things visible, provide reproductible knowhow and methods to both produce and master huge varieties of nonhumans, are inclined to produce, sometimes, drastic cosmopolitical disruptions.
+Science-fiction series "Star Trek" inspired, for example, the Trekker community whose members campaigned for space exploration within the NASA and guided important S&T developments (Seguin and Lord 2023).
+However, all in all, it seems fair to say that S&T, by their ability to make new things visible, provide reproductible know-how and methods to both produce and master huge varieties of nonhumans, are inclined to produce, sometimes, drastic cosmopolitical disruptions.

-9 However, as Seguin noted (2015), this Latourian redefinition of the political shares surprising characteristics with Lasswell's seven stages of polity processes, also inspired by American pragmatism (Lasswell 1971).
+9. However, as Seguin noted (2015), this Latourian redefinition of the political shares surprising characteristics with Lasswell's seven stages of polity processes, also inspired by American pragmatism (Lasswell 1971).

-Political[2]: which poses the problem of the public
+2.2.
+Political[2]: Which Poses the Problem of the Public

-The irruption of new actants among the collective sometimes leads to perplexity and discontent.
+The irruption of new actants among the collective world sometimes leads to perplexity and discontent.
 And when worries, disagreements, or resistances spread out and accumulate, disruptive entities may become the focus of issues that are political[2] in the more classical sense of a controversy to be closed.
-Politics thus does not only concern the disruption of the collective but also - at some different point - the emergence of new affected collectivities (e.g., new concerned citizens, orphans of an eliminated technology, emerging networks of users and activists).
+Politics thus does not only concern the disruption of the collective world but also-at some different point-the emergence of new affected collectivities (e.g., new concerned citizens, orphans of an eliminated technology, emerging networks of users and activists).

 It is important to precise, however, that the public on such issues is not already constituted.
-As John Dewey, responding to Walter Lippmann, has shown a long time ago (1954), using a somewhat different terminology, a public may start to emerge when existing knowledge, institutions, and representation have previously failed to stand new political[1] agencies.
-In that sense, the activity of framing an issue as well as its public (often by means of S&T investigations and experimentations) is here the core of political[2] activism, a demanding, affective, and often unsuccessful endeavor since the vast majority of disruptive new political[1] entities - including those emanating from S&T - do not lead to political[2] issues.
+As John Dewey, responding to Walter Lippmann, showed a long time ago (1954), using a somewhat different terminology, a public may start to emerge when existing knowledge, institutions, and representation have previously failed to stand new political[1] agencies.
+In that sense, the activity of framing an issue as well as its public (often by means of S&T investigations and experimentations) is here the core of political[2] activism, a demanding, affective, and often unsuccessful endeavor since the vast majority of disruptive new political[1] entities including those emanating from S&T-do not lead to political[2] issues.

-Political[3]: which poses the question of sovereignty
+2.3.
+Political[3]: Which Poses the Question of Sovereignty

 The advent of new political[1] entities and the often tedious emergence of political[2] issues and their corresponding publics sometimes challenge collectivities to the point of becoming an existential threat.
-This may, in turn, raise the question of sovereignty, in the sense of power prevailing on others: Who should, and how, define rights and duties and distinguish between friends and enemies (Schmitt 1996; 2006) or, at least, between allies and adversaries (Mouffe 1999)?
+This may, in turn, raise the question of sovereignty, in the sense of power prevailing on others: Who should, and how, define rights and duties and distinguish between friends and enemies (Schmitt 1996, 2006), or, at least, between allies and adversaries (Mouffe 1999)?
 In these agonistic political[3] moment of great uncertainty, the prevailing issue is the renegotiation of autonomy and independence.